C-Babbage/notquitepure.io/source/_posts/T4-Templates-at-Build-Time-With-Dotnet-Core.md

  <Exec WorkingDirectory="$(ProjectDir)" Command="dotnet tt %(TextTemplate.Identity)"/>
 ```

-Finally, we need to add the files we removed (plus the newly generated files) back into the upcoming compile task.
-We do this with a second item group.
+The last item group for this target adds the files we removed (plus the newly generated files) back into the upcoming compile task.

 ```xml
 <ItemGroup>